Atomu2014/product-nets/README.md

 # Product-based Neural Networks for User Response Prediction

-``Note``: Any problems, you can contact me at kevinqu@apex.sjtu.edu.cn.
+``Note``: Any problems, you can contact me at kevinqu@apex.sjtu.edu.cn, or kevinqu16@gmail.com.
 Through email, you will get my rapid response.

 This repository contains the demo code of the paper [Product-based Neural Network for User Response Prediction](https://arxiv.org/abs/1611.00144)